Categories

 Within the first 3 months of being on the road, our water heater burst.
 The water heater was probably the original one with the trailer, so at 26 years old, it’s not really a surprise, but the repair shop said it would have lasted longer had we had a pressure regulator on our water line.
 This wouldn’t have prevented the water tank from bursting (probably from mineral built up), but we could have gotten a little more time out of it.

 This regulator reduces the pressure of the water going from wherever you hook up into your RV, motorhome or trailer to be sure that the pressure isn’t unnecessarily high, and it’s important that your regulator is “drinking water safe” since this is the water feeding your kitchen and bathroom faucets.
-Even if you’re not actually “drinking” the water (maybe you’re using bottled water or a Brita filter instead) you’ll still be washing your dishes or brushing your teeth with this water.

 < Get this water regulator on Amazon

-20 amp to 30 amp adapter:
+15 amp to 30 amp adapter For RVs:

 Adapter for RV 20 to 30 amp

-30 amp to 20 amp RV adapter
+15 amp to 30 amp RV adapter

 Many campsites offer 30amp or 50amp, so if you’re sticking with just campgrounds, be sure you have the adapter from what your RV needs to adapt to each of these options.